Curry dazzles from deep, Warriors take 2-0 NBA Finals lead | New Country 923

 Kevin Love had 22 points and 10 boards for the cold-shooting Cavs, who will now try to gain some momentum back home.

-Curry had the shot of the night with 7:54 to play, making an off-balance swish from several feet behind the 3-point arc over Love as the shot clock wound down, then backpedaled in pure joy.
+Curry had the shot of the night with 7:54 to play, making an off-balance swish from several feet behind the 3-point arc over Love as the shot clock wound down, then scooted backward in delight.
 Curry fell into the first row of fans with a baseline 3 again over Love and four-point play at the 5:44 mark of the fourth.

+“He’s a big shot taker, big shot maker,” Draymond Green said.
+“Tough shot taker, tough shot maker.”

+The long shot over Love stood out to Curry’s Splash Brother, Thompson.

 James became irate at the officials for a no-call on Curry, who ran beneath the Cavs star and didn’t let him land with 3:54 remaining in the quarter as James caught Love’s long pass and went out of bounds.
-Cleveland coach Tyronn Lue was hit with a technical for arguing it.
+Cavs coach Tyronn Lue was hit with a technical, saying afterward he didn’t say much but was on the court.

-JaVale McGee scored 12 points, making all six of his shots in his first career NBA Finals start as Warriors coach Steve Kerr made a lineup switch that proved spot on.
+JaVale McGee scored 12 points, making all six of his shots in his first career NBA Finals start as Kerr made a lineup switch that proved spot on.

 The typically efficient Durant connected on 10 of 14 shots after going just 8 for 22 — 1 of 7 on 3s — in the opener but still scoring 26 points.